zuckerburger/web-plate/README.md

 - PostgreSQL database
 - Passport.js middleware for secure user authentication and session management
 - Express-Validator middleware for sanitising and validating forms
-- EJS for rendering HTML views
+- EJS for dynamically rendering HTML views